Looking for accommodation

 Other advice available on homelessness

 - Hodge Jones & Allen Solicitors - will be able to help you with any issues relating to illegal evictions and landlord intimidation.
-Is your landlord: - Intimidating you?
+Is your landlord:

 - - Threatening to cut off your electric & gas supply?